ini-bdds/bdqc/README.rst

 Again, the BDQC *framework* does not touch files' content; it only handles filenames and paths.

-Between-file analysis
+Between-file Analysis
 =====================

 1. Summary (\*.bdqc) files are collected (Collection_).
+2. The statistics in \*.bdqc files are filtered (Filtering_) so that they only include the "leaves" in the dependency chain.
-2. All files' summaries (the JSON_-formatted content of all corresponding \*.bdqc files) are flattened (Flattening_) into a matrix.
+3. All files' summaries (the JSON_-formatted content of all corresponding \*.bdqc files) are flattened (Flattening_) into a matrix.
-3. `Heuristic Analysis`_ is applied to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.
+4. `Heuristic Analysis`_ is applied to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.

 The framework (bdqc.scan or bdqc.analysis) exits with a status code indicating the overall analysis result: no anomalies, incomparable files, anomalies detected